astropy/astroquery/docs/esa/hubble.rst

 5. Querying observations by search criteria in the Hubble archive
 -----------------------------------------------------------------

-The query_by_criteria function uses a set of established parameters to create and execute an ADQL query, accessing the HST archive database usgin the Table Access Protocol (TAP).
+The query_criteria function uses a set of established parameters to create and execute an ADQL query, accessing the HST archive database usgin the Table Access Protocol (TAP).

 PARAMETERS
-"""""""""""""""""
+""""""""""
 - **calibration_level** (*str or int, optional*): The identifier of the data reduction/processing applied to the data.

  + RAW (1)